ceph/ceph/doc/cephfs/cephfs-top.rst

           This can happen in cases such as (temporary) network issue between MDS rank zero and other active MDSs.

-Metrics can be fetched for a partcilar client and/or for a set of active MDSs.
+Metrics can be fetched for a particular client and/or for a set of active MDSs.
 To fetch metrics for a particular client (e.g., for client-id: 1234)::

   $ ceph fs perf stats --client_id=1234